 It’s important to ask the person answering your question(s) if he/she/they, has personally seen what they are telling you.
 If they hesitate at all, ask to either speak with someone else, or please check and call you back.

 It is important to ask very specific questions regarding your needs.
 If you want to make sure the restroom has handrails, you must ask about handrails.
 If you want to know how many steps there are at the entrance, ask “how many steps are there at the entrance?”

-YOU CAN DOWNLOAD IT HERE! - Tips for calling venues to ask about accessibility
+DOWNLOAD IT HERE! - Tips for calling venues to ask about accessibility